tkurtbond/tkurtbond.github.io/posts/2021/05/09/d6-system-the-universal-standard-and-standard-difficulties.rst

 Here is a PDF_ with a nicely formatted version of these tables (5½×8½ inches, suitable for adding to a booklet, or printing two up on on 8½x11 inch Letter paper) , and the ConTeXt_ source_.
-You can always look at the ReStructuredText_ source of this page - there should be link named "Source" at the beginning of this post if you are visiting the article page (not the index page for the whole blog) what will let you download it.
+You can always look at the ReStructuredText_ source of this page if you want the table in ReStructuredText_ format - there should be link named "Source" at the beginning of this post if you are visiting the article page (not the index page for the whole blog) what will let you download it.

 .. _PDF: /the-universal-standard.pdf
 .. _ConTeXt: https://en.wikipedia.org/wiki/ConTeXt